YSayaovong/YSayaovong/README.md

 ### 📂 Additional Projects

 - **NBA Game Performance Analytics** | Analysis of team performance during the 2022-23 season using nba_api.
-- **Heart Disease Detector** | Predictive model for diagnosing heart disease using patient data.
-- **Car Sales Analysis** | Insights into trends, pricing models, and customer preferences.
 - **The Creature** | Text-based adventure game using Python.